Maudy Ayunda

-Ayunda Faza Maudya, commonly known as Maudy Ayunda (born 19 December 1994) is an Indonesian actress, singer-songwriter, entrepreneur and author.
+Ayunda Faza Maudya, commonly known as Maudy Ayunda (born 19 December 1994) is an Indonesian actress, singer-songwriter, entrepreneur, and author.

 Ayunda made her debut in the entertainment industry through the film "Untuk Rena" in 2005.
 After finding success as a child actress, Maudy gained further recognition for her female lead roles in "Perahu Kertas" (2022), "Refrain" (2013), and "Habibie & Ainun 3" (2019).

 In addition to her acting career, Ayunda also maintains a musical career.
 She released her first album "Panggil Aku…", featuring the single "Tiba-tiba Cinta Datang", in 2011.
 Ayunda has released four studio albums and has featured in numerous film soundtracks.

 Also known for her advocacy in various social issues, particularly education and youth empowerment, Ayunda has been involved in initiatives that promote access to education and foster impactful ripples for Indonesia.

 Her work has garnered various accolades, including a spot on Forbes Asia 30 Under 30, double nominations at the Indonesian Film Festival (FFI), and multiple nominations at the Anugerah Music Indonesia (AMI).

 Early life and education

 Maudy Ayunda was born Ayunda Faza Maudya on 19 December 1994, in Jakarta, Indonesia.
 She is the eldest daughter of Didit Jasmedi R. Irawan and Muren Murdjoko.
 Her younger sister, Amanda Khairunnisa, is an influencer and has also appeared in several films.

-From an early age, Ayunda showed a strong interest in books and education.
+From an early age, Ayunda showed an interest in books and education.
 She began learning to read at the age of 3, with her first word being "Kompas," the name of a household newspaper at that time.
 As an introverted child, she was often found quietly reading in a corner during family gatherings.
-In a podcast interview, Maudy described education as her safe space and personal refuge, saying, "I always feel like this (education) is a space that’s totally mine and under my control.
+In a podcast interview, Maudy described education as her safe space and personal refuge, saying, "I always feel like this [education] is a space that’s totally mine and under my control.
 Whether I succeed or fail, I can take full credit and accountability for it."

 Ayunda attended Al-Azhar until her second grade before transferring to Mentari Intercultural School.
 She admitted that the transition was challenging, as she was the only student in her class unfamiliar with an English-speaking environment.
 She recalled how the headmaster once warned her and her mother that she might have to repeat a grade due to her limited English skills.
-However, she quickly caught up and successfully completed her studies at Mentari, graduating from junior high school.
-She then continued her education for high school at the British School Jakarta, where she also became the head of the student council.
+However, she completed her studies at Mentari, graduating from junior high school.
+She then continued her education at the British School Jakarta, where she also became the head of the student council.

 After graduating from high school in 2011, she took a gap year, despite being accepted to Columbia University.
-The following year, Ayunda resumed her academic journey by pursuing a bachelor's degree in Philosophy, Politics, and Economics (PPE) at the University of Oxford and graduated with honors equivalent to Magna Cum Laude.
+The following year, Ayunda resumed her academic journey by pursuing a bachelor's degree in Philosophy, Politics, and Economics (PPE) at the University of Oxford and graduated with an honors equivalent to Magna Cum Laude.
 In 2019, she was accepted into both Harvard and Stanford for her master's degree, ultimately choosing Stanford, where she earned a dual degree in education (MA) and business administration (MBA).